AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-conn-07-connect-amazon-s3-to-dremio-cloud-query-your-data-lake-with.md

   - federated queries
 ---

 Amazon S3 is the default landing zone for data in the cloud.
-Log files, Parquet datasets, CSV exports, JSON events, IoT telemetry, and raw data dumps — it all ends up in S3 buckets.
+Log files, Parquet datasets, CSV exports, JSON events, IoT telemetry, and raw data dumps : it all ends up in S3 buckets.
 But S3 is storage, not an analytics engine.
 You can't run SQL against S3 natively.
 To query it, you need Amazon Athena (per-TB pricing), AWS Glue ETL jobs (cluster management), or a data warehouse that imports the data.
 All add cost, complexity, and latency.

 Dremio Cloud connects directly to S3 and lets you query files in place using standard SQL.
 Dremio reads Parquet, CSV, JSON, Delta Lake, and Apache Iceberg table formats.
 It pushes projection and filter operations into its vectorized query engine and caches frequently accessed data on local NVMe drives (Columnar Cloud Cache, or C3) for near-instantaneous repeat queries.

 For organizations with hundreds or thousands of S3 buckets accumulated over years, data lake sprawl is a major challenge.
-Data lands in S3 from application logs, CDC pipelines, third-party integrations, and manual uploads — often without consistent naming conventions, schemas, or documentation.
+Data lands in S3 from application logs, CDC pipelines, third-party integrations, and manual uploads : often without consistent naming conventions, schemas, or documentation.
 Dremio provides the organizational layer: connect S3 buckets, create views that standardize column names and types, build a semantic layer with wiki descriptions, and expose clean datasets to analysts and AI tools.
 This turns an unstructured "data swamp" into a governed, queryable data lake.

 ## Why S3 Users Need Dremio

 ### SQL on Your Data Lake Without Athena Costs

 Athena charges per terabyte of data scanned.
-For large datasets queried frequently — dashboards refreshing every 15 minutes, analysts exploring data, scheduled reports — costs grow unpredictably.
+For large datasets queried frequently : dashboards refreshing every 15 minutes, analysts exploring data, scheduled reports,  costs grow unpredictably.
 Dremio's Reflections pre-compute results so repeated queries don't re-scan S3.
 C3 caching further reduces S3 GET requests.
 You pay for Dremio compute time, not per-TB scanned.

 ### Format Flexibility